retrocomputacion/retrobbs/readme.md

 The messaging system permits unlimited public or semipublic boards plus a personal messages board for each registered user.

 At the time of writing, this early implementation supports messages of up to 720 characters in length, organized in 18 rows of 40 columns each.
-The message editor works on a per line basis, completing a by pressing `RETURN`, passing the 40 characters limit, or selecting another line to edit (by pressing `F3`).
+The message editor works on a per-line basis, completing a by pressing `RETURN`, passing the 40 characters limit, or selecting another line to edit (by pressing `F3`).
 On entering the editor, if the user is starting a new message thread, they will be asked first to enter a topic for the thread.
 Once done with the editing, the user should press `F8` and will be prompted if they want to continue editing, send the message, or cancel the message.

-An user with admin/sysop userclass (10) can delete threads or individual messages (deleting the first message in a thread will delete the whole thread).
+A user with admin/sysop user class (10) can delete threads or individual messages (deleting the first message in a thread will delete the whole thread).

 ---
 # 6.5 Temporal directory
 The path preset `temp` is used by the BBS or it's plugins to store temporal files.

-Currently only the SID streaming function makes use of this path.
+Currently, only the SID streaming function makes use of this path.

-If you're running the BBS from a Raspberry PI or other SBC that uses an SD card as main storage we recommend to create a RAM disk and point the `temp` path to it.
+If you're running the BBS from a Raspberry Pi or other SBC that uses an SD card as main storage we recommend creating a RAM disk and point the `temp` path to it.
 This will reduce the wear on your SD card.

 ### Creating a RAM disk
 First create a mount point: